 Because the brain releases surges of dopamine, it is also possible for a person to build up a tolerance to the drug’s euphoric effects.
 Quickly, people who regularly use meth will find that they need to continually ingest the drug to feel normal.

-Tolerance to a substance, like meth, heroin, or alcohol, occurs when the brain becomes used to the presence of the original dose and no longer responds to it by releasing the same level of neurotransmitters, particularly dopamine.
+Tolerance to drugs like meth, heroin, or alcohol, occurs when the brain becomes used to the presence of the original dose and no longer responds to it by releasing the same level of neurotransmitters, particularly dopamine.
 The dose then feels less effective because the same kind of high is not achieved.
 To get the same high, caused by the same release of neurotransmitters, the person feels the need to take more of the drug.
 This creates a cycle of increasing rates of abuse commonly associated with addiction.

 Someone who develops tolerance to a drug does not necessarily have an addiction.
 Many people develop tolerance when consistently taking a prescription medication as ordered, and they must take more of it with a doctor’s permission or change medications.
 However, without the oversight of a medical professional, tolerance is often more associated with harmful substance abuse and addiction.